Elevate your content with HubSpot Marketing Hub for content marketing. Discover how our strategies and HubSpot's tools drive success.

 Many consumers say they trust online reviews as much as personal recommendations.
 Take advantage of this by writing case studies, which are long-form reviews.
 You tell the reader about someone's experience with your product or service.
 Audiences like case studies because they show how someone got the exact result that they are seeking.

 You can also stand out from the more common forms of advice by pointing out mistakes that were included in a widely read post.
-Or talk about common grammatical or usage mistakes you see in blog posts.
+Or talk about common grammatical or usage errors you see in blog content.
 Instead of helping readers reach a goal, you ensure they don't head in the wrong direction.
 This type of article gets attention because it brings up a topic most people may have never considered: they could be doing something wrong.

 2. Infographics